EIN-lab/pupillometry-raspi/README.md

 ![](assets/images/TouchPi_mounted2_annotated.png)

 Install the SD card now with the pins facing the Raspberry's PCB.
 Also, install the short display cable that came with the touch screen.
+Make sure the metal contacts on the ribbon cable are facing towards the contacts in the socket, and away from the black bracket.
 Ignore the 4 colored cables that shipped with the touch screen.
 These are only needed if you use a really old Raspberry Pi and/or if you plan to power the Raspberry from the screen directly.
 This option is not recommended, as screen, camera and light need more power than a single average power supply can provide.
 This can lead to unexpected behavior.

 Please, be aware that this part of the assembly will likely not be accessible anymore once it's inside the housing.